kanokarob/Dragonkind-Evolved/README.md

 ![DRAGONKIND REBORN Logo](https://cdn.modrinth.com/data/yo1bGdBx/images/d7e949cb1f9d6667bd471ddd8e6f8916856a81ae.png)

 # End Battle Reborn
-Dragonkind Evolved is a data pack which builds upon the vanilla Ender Dragon fight.
+Dragonkind Evolved builds upon the vanilla Ender Dragon fight.
 Rather than recreate the battle from scratch, it adds additional features and mechanics to increase difficulty and complexity while holding true to the general gameplay loop introduced by Vanilla.

-Additionally, this data pack incentivizes and rewards respawning the Ender Dragon.
+Additionally, it incentivizes and rewards respawning the Ender Dragon.
 While the initial Ender Dragon fight does include changes, each successive battle will feature new Dragon types and End Crystal mechanics, both of which will continue to scale in difficulty as you slay more and more Ender Dragons.

 ## Ender Dragons
 All Ender Dragons have more health than normal, and will have even more health depending on how many times it has been respawned.
 This corresponds to its difficulty level (Fledgeling, Powerful, Cruel, Immortal).